HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 * The Patient perform an irradiating exam within a modality.
 * The modality share the dose report to the Dose Management System, which may implement the IHE REM Dose Reporter actor.
 This dose information sharing can follow the REM profile schema.
-* After analysing the exam images, the radiologist sends its notes to the Radiology Information System (RIS).
+* After analyzing the exam images, the radiologist sends its notes to the Radiology Information System (RIS).
 * In order to construct the final imaging report, the RIS needs to gather a minimal summary of the dose received by the patient.
 The RIS send a query to the Dose Registry and get minimal dose information report.
 * The response is then integrated to the final report, which can be a CDA report following the DICOM Imaging report specification in PS3.20.
 * The final report is shared with the hospital EHR or with the regional/national radiology report repository, through IHE XDS-I.b for example.